Send JSON data

 Unsubscribe header

 If you want to add a "list-unsubscribe" header to your email, you can add the JSON "unsubscribe" option.
-You can set it to a string holding either a URL or an email address, or an array holding both:
+You can add either an URL or an email address, or both:

 {